flexera-public/policy_templates/compliance/billing_center_access_report/README.md

 # Billing Center Access Report

+## What It Does

-This Policy Template can target either all Billing Centers in an Organization or target a specific Billing Center.
-Child Billing Centers are supported as well.
-The resulting incident is a report of all users that have access to the target Billing Center(s).
-If RightScale Groups have been granted access to a Billing Center, the report will indicate which Group has delegated access to a particular user.
+This Policy Template produces a report of all users that have access to the target Billing Center(s), including whether or not they have that access by virtue of group membership.
+If the user does not specify any Billing Centers, the report is produced for all Billing Centers.

+## Input Parameters

+- *Email Addresses* - Email addresses of the recipients you wish to notify when new incidents are created.
+- *Billing Centers* - List of Billing Center names/IDs to report on.
+Leave empty to report on all Billing Centers.

 ## Prerequisites

 This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
 If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
 The information below should be consulted when creating the credential(s).

+### Credential configuration

 - [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
   - `billing_center_viewer` or `billing_center_admin`